-Master of Science in Nursing -- Family Nurse Practioner

-Master of Arts in Environmental Education

-Master of Arts in Intercultural Leadership

-Master of Business Administration
+Master of Science in Nursing - Family Nurse Practitioner or Clinical Nurse Leader Master of Arts in Environmental Education Master of Arts in Intercultural Leadership Master of Business Administration

 The graduate nursing program is based on the Goshen College campus.
 The environmental education program is based at the Merry Lea Environmental Education Center of Goshen College near Wolf Lake, Ind.
 The intercultural leadership program is a combination of distance learning and on-campus courses, based at the Center for Intercultural and International Education.
 The M.B.A. program is a collaborative degree emphasizing Anabaptist Christian values applied to business and offered in partnership with Eastern Mennonite and Bluffton Universities.